 Professor of Corporate Finance,

-Luc Renneboog is Professor of Corporate Finance at CentER, Tilburg University.
-He also holds a visiting Professor at the University of Ghent.
+Luc Renneboog is Professor of Corporate Finance at Tilburg University.
+He also holds a visiting professorship at the University of Ghent.
 He is a research member of TILEC (Tilburg Law and Economics Center) and ECGI (European Corporate Governance Institute, Brussels).

 Before joining Tilburg, Luc was on faculty of the Catholic University of Leuven and Oxford University.
 He also held visiting positions at the London Business School, Cambridge University, HEC Paris, Venice University, University Paris-Dauphine, University of Cardiff, CUNEF, and European University Institute (Florence).

 He has graduated from the Catholic University of Leuven with a BSc/MSc in Business Engineering and with a BA in philosophy, from the University of Chicago with an MBA, and from the London Business School with a PhD in Financial Economics.

 His research interests span: